2025–26 United States network television schedule

-The 2025–26 network television schedule for the five major English-language commercial broadcast networks in the United States will cover the prime time hours from September 2025 to August 2026.
+The 2025–26 network television schedule for the five major English-language commercial broadcast networks that air in the United States covers the prime time hours from September 2025 to August 2026.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 2024–25 television season.

 CBS was the first to announce its initial fall schedule on May 7, 2025 via press release (without an upfront presentation), followed by NBC (with its upfront presentation at 10:30 a.m.
 Eastern time) on May 12, Fox (with its upfront presentation at 4 p.m.) also on May 12, and ABC on May 13 (with its upfront presentation at 4 p.m. that day).

-The CW did not announce its fall schedule as it lacks any original programming and is filled mostly with encores and continuations of programming from the previous season.
+The CW did not announce a schedule for fall 2025 but did announce its summer 2026 schedule, along with premiere dates on April 16, 2026.

 PBS is not included, as member television stations have local flexibility over most of their schedule and broadcast times for network shows may vary.
-Ion Television and MyNetworkTV are also not included since both networks' schedules feature syndicated reruns.

-Each of the 30 highest-rated shows releasing in May 2026 will be listed with its rank and rating as determined by Nielsen Media Research.
+Each of the 30 highest-rated shows released in June 2026 is listed with its rank and rating as determined by Nielsen Media Research.